archennz/secret-santa/README.md

 * `secretRegion`: region of the bot secret
 * `channelID`: the slack channel you wish the bot to post in

-Optional:
-* `waitTime`: time waiting for users to opt in to secret santa

 ### Deploy the bot on AWS

 The stack is deployed using the aws cdk, so you need to have `nodejs` and `npm` installed, to install of required packages run